 The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
 Among these immigrants were the ancestors of the Hunkittyle family, who lived in Anctiville, Normandy, in the diocese of Coutances.
 The Hunkittyle family migrated to England in the 11th century, settling in the county of Dorset.

 The surname Hunkittyle was first found in the county of Dorset, in England, but for earlier origins the family can be traced to Tebotvilla in Normandy, where their territories were known as Weedon Beck.
 They accompanied Duke William of Normandy into England in 1066 and were granted lands in Dorset.

 Early History of the Hunkittyle family

-Another 232 words (17 lines of text) covering the years 1901 and 1636 are included under the topic Early Hunkittyle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hunkittyle research.
+Another 102 words (7 lines of text) covering the years 1901 and 1636 are included under the topic Early Hunkittyle History in all our PDF Extended History products and printed products wherever possible.

 Hunkittyle Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Hunkittyle were recorded, including Anketill, Ankatell, Anketil, Ankatel, Anchetill, Anchetell and many more.

 Early Notables of the Hunkittyle family (pre 1700)